 - from the drop down menu that says 'All Categories' select 'Supplies - Oral Supplements'.
 From there you can specify which brand you prefer.

-If you can use Ensure, the company that makes it has a patient assistance program.
-You have to qualify financially, and be 100% dependent on the product, so there is a more involved application.
-However, if you do qualify, they pay for it entirely: Abbott Patient Assistance
+If you can use Ensure, the company that makes it (Abbott) has a patient assistance program.
+You have to qualify financially, and be 100% dependent on the product, and there is an application process.
+However, if you do qualify, they usually send you a 3 month supply: Abbott Patient Assistance

 About one-third of our clients don’t have cancer themselves.
 They’re family members and friends of a person with cancer and they call us because they want to be helpful.
 They also have their own stresses and challenges.